Joseph Lorigo: New York State Supreme Court

 In 2022, Lorigo announced he was a candidate for a justice position on the New York State Supreme Court.
 That year, there were 5 positions open for election, however 4 of the 5 positions received cross-endorsements from both the Democratic and Republican parties, an often controversial practice allowed for in states that allow electoral fusion.

 These cross endorsements guarantee victory for those 4 candidates.
 Lorigo was not one of the candidates who received a cross endorsement.
 Instead, he entered the race with only the backing of the Republican and Conservative parties.

 Lorigo defeated Buffalo City Court Judge Shannon Heneghan on Election Day.
 His victory was considered the only Erie County "GOP gain" on Election Day 2022.

 Personal life

 Prior to being elected to the State Supreme Court, Lorigo worked at the Law Offices of Ralph C. Lorigo, since 2007.

 Joseph is married to Lindsay Bratek-Lorigo, who is currently a member of the Erie County Legislature.

-They reside in West Seneca, New York, with their son.
+They reside in West Seneca, New York, with their son, Charlie Lorigo.